 In MCMPLC the Head of Internal Audit generally performs the following functions relating to the internal audit management and control:

 1. Develop an annual internal audit plan to identify priorities and

 resource requirements for the year.

-2. Annual internal audit plain has to cover’ all activities of the MCML including the Registered Office and Factory operations, Sales and Marketing network.
+2. Annual internal audit plain has to cover’ all activities of the MCMPLC including the Registered Office and Factory operations, Sales and Marketing network.

 3. Meet with the Directors, Management and Trustees, to discuss needs and propose internal audits, to build stakeholder requirements into internal audit department’s plans.

 4. Ensure that the internal audit plan is developed to meet the regulators’ expectations as well to meet the Audit Committee’s expectations.
 To ensure quality control of the internal audit plans on an ongoing basis by reviewing periodically.